EVA4Phase2Work/Session4-FaceRecognition/README.md

 ## The DataSet

-The dataset consists of 100 Classes of  10 Celebrities.The following celebrities are taken for predicting faces:
+The dataset consists of 20 images of  10 Celebrities.The following celebrities are taken for predicting faces:

 1.Amitabh Bacchan
 2.Ananya Pandey